 1. Find a regular class or activity

 Ideas include a regular volunteer commitment, exercise class, or book club.
-Though in-person activities are once again tricky, it even counts to regularly be the one to get out of the house and drive the kids to their after-school activities if that’s all your schedule allows—use the driving and waiting time to catch up on a podcast or book.
+It even counts to regularly be the one to get out of the house and drive the kids to their after-school activities if that’s all your schedule allows—use the driving and waiting time to catch up on a podcast or book.

 2. Spend time outside every day

-It’s cold, but getting a daily dose of sunshine will help improve your mood.
+It’s cold, but getting a daily dose of fresh air (and sunshine if you’re lucky!) will help improve your mood.
 If you’re home during the day, bundle up and circle around the block with the kids or the dog.
 If you work outside the home, try to get outside at least once during the day, even if all you do is take a quick walk back and forth across the parking lot.
 On the weekends, round the family up for a brunch date, sledding trip, or afternoon at the movies instead of lounging around the house from morning until night.

 3. Fake warmer temperatures